 Machine learning is the AI technology behind advanced analytics that seeks to derive commercial insight from the huge sets of data now routinely handled by contact centres.

 Analytics can give companies valuable information about customer and product cycles, and pinpoint service issues before they arise, so proactive steps can be taken.
 At the level of individual customers engagement, analytics and speech analytics can help predict customer behaviour and define personalised solutions and offers that boost loyalty and satisfaction.

 The other main use for AI that contact centre and customer experience executives should be looking at is the automation of routine and laborious tasks.
 Robotic Process Automation (RPA) encompasses a whole range of AI technologies that can automate back office processes like data capture, writing and sending emails, running reports, processing orders and payments, and managing case files.

 Tag and collate data to deliver omnichannel

 The real key to unlocking all the benefits of the digital customer experience revolution is that everything must appear seamless from the customer’s point of view.
-In a multichannel or omni-channel environment this means that when a customer switches channels – say from self-service to chat to phone – they should not have to repeat themselves or be transferred between departments.
+In a multichannel or omni-channel environment this means that when a customer switches channels, they shouldn’t have to repeat themselves or be transferred between departments.